Prince Henry, Duke of Gloucester: Second World War

-Although generally optimistic, Henry did sometimes suffer from bouts of depression during his service in 1940, especially at the end of his occasional leaves.
-"My beloved Alice, I did hate leaving you yesterday so very much that I could hardly keep a straight face", he wrote to his wife after reporting back.
-The strains of living at the French front also diminished his resolve at times: "I think I hate this country and war more than ever... it is such an awful waste of everything", he told the Duchess.
+Although generally optimistic, Henry experienced bouts of depression during his service in 1940, particularly at the end of his occasional periods of leave.
+"My beloved Alice, I did hate leaving you yesterday so very much that I could hardly keep a straight face," he wrote after reporting back.
+The strain of life at the French front also wore on him: "I think I hate this country and war more than ever... it is such an awful waste of everything," he told Alice.

-In June, after the fall of Dunkirk, the Duke was ordered back to England by an embarrassed General Headquarters, which had not been able to assure the King's brother's safety.
-"Wherever I went or had been, I was bombed", the Duke explained to his mother, amused.
+In June, after the fall of Dunkirk, Henry was ordered back to England by an embarrassed General Headquarters, which had been unable to guarantee the King's brother's safety.
+"Wherever I went or had been, I was bombed," he wrote to his mother, amused by the situation.

-In early 1942 the King arranged a four-month-long military and diplomatic mission for the Duke to the Middle East, India and East Africa.
-The mission came just after Henry had become a father for the first time, and it was considered a dangerous trip, as the Germans were rapidly advancing toward some of the territories the Duke would visit.
-The King even wrote to his sister-in-law that he would act as guardian of the newly born Prince William if anything should happen to his brother.
+In early 1942, the King arranged a four‑month military and diplomatic mission for Henry to the Middle East, India, and East Africa.
+The mission began shortly after the birth of his first child and was considered dangerous, as German forces were advancing towards several of the territories he was due to visit.
+The King wrote to his sister‑in‑law that he would act as guardian to the newborn William should anything happen to Henry.

-After Henry's younger brother, the Duke of Kent, died in a plane crash in Scotland in August 1942, it was decided that the Duke of Gloucester would not be sent on any further missions that could prove dangerous.
+After Henry's younger brother, the Duke of Kent, was killed in a plane crash in Scotland in August 1942, it was decided that Henry would not be sent on any further missions that might place him at similar risk.